badlydrawnrob/anki/README.md

 - One learning lesson (documentation of an outcome)
 - One particular problem you solved

-**Make use of tags, theming, and search.** Our brain works in [focus and diffuse](https://barbaraoakley.com/wp-content/uploads/2018/02/10-Top-Ideas-to-Help-Your-Learning-and-10-Pitfalls.pdf) mode, so try to relate learning in interesting ways.
+### Make use of tags, theming, and searc

+**Our brain works in [focus and diffuse](https://barbaraoakley.com/wp-content/uploads/2018/02/10-Top-Ideas-to-Help-Your-Learning-and-10-Pitfalls.pdf) mode,** so try to relate learning in interesting ways.
 Tag cards to group similar themes (like custom types, loops, or package functions) to drill as a group; theme the cards and learn it in [3 ways](https://github.com/badlydrawnrob/anki/issues/93); Revise a particular card with search.
 There's so many ways to learn.

-**Do it badly first, then review.** Often I'll create a flashcard and spot problems with it later.
-Perhaps the question isn't worded well, the code sample is too long, formatting is off, it's too unfocused, a different card type is more suitable, or a difficult question needs splitting into three easy cards.
+### Do it badly first, then review

+**Often I'll create a flashcard and spot problems with it later.** Perhaps the question isn't worded well, the code sample is too long, formatting is off, it's too unfocused, a different card type is more suitable, or a difficult question needs splitting into three easy cards.
 Fix it then and there in the mobile app, or tag it as `edit` for later.

+### Simplicity constraints

-Over time writing flashcards will become second nature; muscle-memory.
-These simplicity constraints add the responsibility to write better flashcards: if you're spending more than a minute reviewing each card; reduce, reduce, reduce.
+**Over time writing flashcards will become second nature; muscle-memory.** These simplicity constraints add the responsibility to write better flashcards: if you're spending more than a minute reviewing each card; reduce, reduce, reduce.

 ## It's more fun with a compiler (advanced)